 Personally holding off on any upgrading until the new consoles have been fully announced and showcased.
 I don't see the point in forking out at this point in time.Why yes you're right I'm deliciously evil

 Tradition is the tyranny of dead men

 *blush* I'm flattered by the attention boys, but please let's not make the thread about liddle old me

 He who controls the Doge controls the universe

 As Helio and others mentioned, I've been on a break for ages.
 Considering my monitor is only a plebeian 21", I've been able to run every game I've wanted to play (which is most of them) on settings that make them pretty without any trouble.

 I don't even know what my CPU or GPU are called anymore.
 The last game that didn't run smoothly with all settings set to max was The Witcher 2.
 I believe it would be foolish to buy any new hardware before the exact specs for the next gen consoles are out.

-However, I can recommend everyone to grab a SSD."Reason is the madness of the strongest"
+However, I can recommend everyone to grab a SSD.to wound the autumnal city.

 16-04-2013, 05:21 PM #16